amandewatnitrr/React-tutorial/chapter-04.md

 - We are not keeping in the `<AddExpenseItem/>` component, rather we are lifting it up to the `<Profile/>` component.
 So, in there we can use it like `handleExpense()`.

+## Controlled, Uncontrolled, Stateless and Stateful Components

+- Controlled Component: It means that a value which is used in the component like the value selected in the dropdown is passed on to a parent component through variables/props and is received from the parent component.
+Both the currently set value as well as the function in the end that handles the selected value is not the part of Profile.

+- In all the React Apps which we are building we will have a couple of components that manage some state like this `<AddExpenseItem/>` component which manages the state of the inputs.
+And then you will have other components which don't manage any state, like `<App/>` in our project here.
+And hence it's a stateless component also called presentational or dumb component because it doesn't have any internal state, it's just there to output some data.
+And in most React Applications you will have mostly presentational and dumb components than smart or stateful components

 </strong>
 </p>